 Pure Strength Bandit

 - END – 60.
-We’ve stressed how important having high Endurance is for a pure Strength build already, but we’ll beat you over the head with the point if that’s what it takes.
-If you’ve ever played a Dark Souls game before, then you know how important it is to stay under 25% equip load.
-You get more invincibility frames and roll faster, making it much easier to dodge attacks.
-You’re not going to be able to stay under that limit with a Strength build unless you’re pumping points into Endurance.
+We’ve already stressed how important having high Endurance is for a pure Strength build, but we’ll beat you over the head with the point if that’s what it takes.

 - STR – 45.
 Having high Strength on a Strength build is a bit obvious, but there’s a reason we’re stopping specifically at 45.
-At this point, you’re going to hit a soft cap with your Str scaling.
-Every point invested into the stat past 45 will have diminishing returns on how much extra damage it gives you, essentially wasting points that could be spent better elsewhere.
+At this point, you will hit a soft cap with your Str scaling.

 - VIT – 45.
-Bandits already have high starting Vitality, so we might as well take full advantage of that and pump VIT up to 45.
-Having extra health is nice regardless of what build you’re using, making 45 Vitality a staple in most Dark Souls Remastered builds.
+Bandits already have high starting Vitality, so we might as well take advantage of that and pump VIT up to 45.
+Extra health is excellent regardless of your build, making 45 Vitality a staple in most Dark Souls Remastered builds.

 Going for a pure Strength build will limit the range of weapons you can use.
 It’ll also require you to put a handful of points into Dexterity so that you can use some of the more muscular Strength scaling weapons.

 This means that planning is essential for Strength.
 Know what weapons you want to use in the mid to late game, and level up to around that goal.
 Take your time, and don’t neglect your Endurance and Vitality.
-Do that, and you’ll end up with a compelling build by the time you hit the end-game.
+Do that, and you’ll end with a compelling build when you hit the end game.